ravimahato21/RAG-ChatBot/README.md

 From this project I learned:

-how Retrieval-Augmented Generation works how embeddings represent document content how vector search finds relevant information how LLMs can use external context how to build an AI application using Streamlit how to work with APIs securely how different parts of a RAG pipeline work together
+- How Retrieval-Augmented Generation works
+- How embeddings represent document content
+- How vector search finds relevant information
+- How LLMs can use external context
+- How to build an AI application using Streamlit
+- How to work with APIs securely
+- How different parts of a RAG pipeline work together

 Future Improvements

 I would like to add:

+- support for multiple documents
+- conversation history
+- source citations
-support for multiple documents conversation history source citations support for more file formats better document retrieval user authentication cloud deployment
+- support for more file formats
+- better document retrieval
+- user authentication
+- cloud deployment

 Why This Project Matters